 If you have leftovers, it is best to wrap each musubi individually with plastic wrap.
 It should last in the refrigerator for up to one week.

 When you’re ready to reheat, microwave the musubi for about 10-20 seconds or until warm.
 If you prefer, place it in an oven preheated to 350°F and bake it for 3-5 minutes.
 Be sure to watch closely so that it does not become overcooked.
-Once heated, enjoy your delicious Spam Musubi with egg!
+Once heated, enjoy your delicious spam musubi with egg!

 RECIPE